False Arrest Lawyers Bay Area

-Fighting Back Against Unlawful Detention in the Bay Area
+Fighting Back Against Unlawful Detention in Walnut Creek, CA

 Although police officers have the authority to arrest people, they can only do so when certain conditions are met.
 Outside of these specific circumstances, the officer's actions may be deemed unlawful, and the arrest may be considered false.
 The term "false" means that the officer did not have justification for restricting the individual's liberty, and does not mean that the detention itself was fake.
 When an officer makes a false arrest, they have violated the person's constitutional and civil rights.
 The affected person may have cause to bring legal action against them.
 As with any legal matter, filing a claim for a violation of civil rights is complex.
 The issues can be even more contentious because a government official is being accused of wrongdoing.